KCDC-2023-Spring-Workshop/docs/05_Production.md

   - Uber Jar
   - Containers
   - Native Images using GraalVM
+  - Hosts
+  - Resources
+  - Deploy to production

 Production is the greatest place on the web!
 We should all want to go there but we get it, it can be a scary place.